Charlie Hebdo shooting: Secularism and blasphemy

 In France, blasphemy law ceased to exist with progressive emancipation of the Republic from the Catholic Church between 1789 and 1830.
 In France, the principle of secularism (laïcité – the separation of church and state) was enshrined in the 1905 law on the Separation of the Churches and the State, and in 1945 became part of the constitution.
 Under its terms, the government and all public administrations and services must be religion-blind and their representatives must refrain from any display of religion, but private citizens and organisations are free to practise and express the religion of their choice where and as they wish (although discrimination based on religion is prohibited).

-In recent years, there has been a trend towards a stricter interpretation of laïcité which would also prohibit users of certain public services from expressing their religion (e.g. the 2004 law which bans school pupils from wearing "blatant" religious symbols) or ban citizens from expressing their religion in public even outside the administration and public services (e.g. a 2015 law project prohibiting the wearing of religious symbols by the employees of private crèches).
+In recent years, there has been a trend towards a stricter interpretation of laïcité which would also prohibit users of certain public services from expressing their religion (e.g., the 2004 law which bans school pupils from wearing "blatant" religious symbols) or ban citizens from expressing their religion in public even outside the administration and public services (e.g., a 2015 law project prohibiting the wearing of religious symbols by the employees of private crèches).
 This restrictive interpretation is not supported by the initial law on laïcité and is challenged by the representatives of all the major religions.

 Authors, humourists, cartoonists, and individuals have the right to satirise people, public actors, and religions, a right which is balanced by defamation laws.
 These rights and legal mechanisms were designed to protect freedom of speech from local powers, among which was the then-powerful Catholic Church in France.

 Though images of Muhammad are not explicitly banned by the Quran itself, prominent Islamic views have long opposed human images, especially those of prophets.
 Such views have gained ground among militant Islamic groups.
-Accordingly, some Muslims take the view that the satire of Islam, of religious representatives, and above all of Islamic prophets is blasphemy in Islam punishable by death.
+Accordingly, some Muslims take the view that satire of Islam, of religious representatives, and, above all, of Islamic prophets constitute blasphemy in Islam, punishable by death.
 This sentiment was most famously actualised in the murder of the controversial Dutch filmmaker Theo van Gogh.
 According to the BBC, France has seen "the apparent desire of some younger, often disaffected children or grandchildren of immigrant families not to conform to western, liberal lifestyles – including traditions of religious tolerance and free speech".